LadyKerr/copypasta/README.md

 # copypasta
-A Google Chrome extension that allows you to paste into disabled text boxes
+A Google Chrome extension that allows you to paste on sites that disable the default browser behavior. 💃🏽